1994 New York Jets season

 The 1994 New York Jets season was the 35th season for the team and the 25th in the National Football League.
-It began with the team trying to improve upon its 8–8 record from 1993 under new head coach Pete Carroll.
-The franchise’s largest home crowd at that time, 75,606, watched the Jets battle Miami for a share of first place in the AFC East.
+It began with the Jets trying to improve upon their 8–8 record from 1993 under new head coach Pete Carroll.
+The franchise’s largest home crowd at that time, 75,606, watched the Jets play the Miami Dolphins for a share of first place in the AFC East.
 The Jets led, 24–6, in the third quarter before Dan Marino led a furious comeback, capped by the “fake spike” touchdown pass to Mark Ingram, for the Dolphins’ 28–24 win.
 The Jets finished the season with a record of 6–10, losing six of their last seven games to end the season, and Carroll was fired.
-Following a Week 12 win at Minnesota, the Jets would lose 33 of the next 37 games.
+Following a Week 12 win at the Minnesota Vikings, the Jets would lose 33 of their next 37 games.

 Offseason

 After the 1993 season, the Jets fired head coach Bruce Coslet, who had coached the team for four years, and promoted defensive coordinator Pete Carroll to Jets head coach.